perokvist/event-driven-architecture/index.md

 ## Code

 Commands and events are central in all examples.
-In OO some registry for handlers could be handy.
+In OO some registry for handlers could be handy (or pattern matching available).
 Commands have one target, events are broadcasted.
 In the *EventProcessor* we use locks as mentioned in the variants above.

 ### Command Dispatcher